The Yang-Mills flow and the Atiyah-Bott formula on compact Kahler manifolds: Preliminaries

-In fact our approach to the Yang-Mills flow can be developed further.
-We follow the viewpoint taken by Donaldson in $\cite{Don1}$.
-For details we refer the reader to $\cite{Don1}$, and just present the setup here.
-First we define the Donaldson heat flow.
-Recall we have fixed an initial metric $H_0$ on $E$.
-Any other metric $H$ defines an endormphism $h\in Herm^+(E)$ by $h=H_0^{-1} H$.
-The Donaldson heat flow is a flow of endomorphisms $h=h(t)$ given by: \be h^{-1}\dot h=-(\Lambda F-\mu I),\nonumber \ee where $F$ is the curvature of the metric $H(t)=H_0 h(t)$.
-We set the initial condition $h(0)=I$.
-A unique smooth solution of the flow exists for all $t\in[0,\infty)$, and on any stable bundle this solution will converge to a smooth Hermitian-Einstein metric $\cite{Don1},\cite{Don2},\cite{Simp},\cite{Siu}$.
-In our case $E$ is not stable, so we do not expect the flow to converge.
-However, it is useful in that it allows us to construct a solution to the Yang-Mills flow.
+Donaldson defines a flow of metrics with respect to a fixed holomorphic structure $\bar\pl_{A_0}$ in order to further study the Yang-Mills flow.
+Given $H_0$, any other metric $H$ defines a positive definite Hermitian endomorphism $h$ by the formula $h=H_0^{-1} H$.
+The Donaldson heat flow is a flow of endomorphisms $h=h(t)$ given by: \be h^{-1}\dot h=-(\hat F-\mu(E) I), \ee where $F$ is the curvature of the Chern connection of the metric $H(t)=H_0 h(t)$ and the holomorphic structure $\bar\pl_{A_0}$.
+Here the Einstein constant is simply given by $\mu(E)$ since we normalized $X$ to have volume one.
+Setting the initial condition $h(0)=I$, a unique smooth solution of the flow exists for all $t\in[0,\infty)$, and on any stable bundle this solution will converge to a smooth Hermitian-Einstein metric $\cite{Don1, Don2, Simp, Siu}$.

-Working in a unitary frame with respect to $H_0$, let $A_0$ be an initial connection in ${\cal A}^{1,1}$.
-We have the decomposition $A_0=A_0'+A_0''$.
-Now, starting with our initial holomorphic structure $\bar\pl_0=\bar\pl+A_0''$, we consider the flow of holomorphic structures $\bar\pl_t=\bar\pl+A_t'',\nonumber$ where $A_t''$ is defined by the action of $w=h^{1/2}$ on $A_0''$.
-Explicitly, this action is given by: \be A_t''=wA_0''w^{-1}-\bar\pl ww^{-1}. \ee Using this flow of holomorphic structures and $H_0$ to define a flow of unitary connections $A_t$, one can check that $A_t$ evolves by the Yang-Mills flow.
-Conversely, any path in ${\cal A}^{1,1}$ along the Yang-Mills flow defines an orbit of the complexified gauge group, which gives rise to a solution of the Donaldson heat flow.
-We note that given this setup, the curvature of $F$ along the Donaldson heat flow is related to the curvature $F_A$ along the Yang-Mills flow by the following relation: \be F_A=w \,F\,w^{-1}. \ee
+In our case the bundle $E$ is not stable, so we do not expect the flow to converge.
+However, we can use a solution to \eqref{DHF} to construct a solution to the Yang-Mills flow.
+Let $d_{A_0}$ be an initial connection in ${\cal A}^{1,1}$.
+We consider the flow of holomorphic structures $\bar\pl_t=\bar\pl+A_t'',\nonumber$ where $A_t''$ is defined by the action of $w=h^{1/2}$ on $A_0''$.
+Explicitly, this action is given by: \be A_t''=wA_0''w^{-1}-\bar\pl ww^{-1}. \ee Define a flow of connections $d_{A_t}$ by imposing the unitary condition with respect to $H_0$ on the above flow of holomorphic structures.
+This flow is gauge equivalent to a solution of the Yang-Mills flow.
+Conversely, any path in ${\cal A}^{1,1}$ along the Yang-Mills flow defines an orbit of the complexified gauge group, which gives rise to a solution of the Donaldson heat flow (see $\cite{Don1}$ for details).
+As a result we can go back and forth between the two flows.
+Note that given this setup, the curvature $F$ along the Donaldson heat flow is related to the curvature $F_A$ along the Yang-Mills flow by the following relation: \be F_A=w \,F\,w^{-1}. \ee